-During your degree, you will learn about cutting-edge debates in core areas of philosophy such as ethics, metaphysics, theory of knowledge and political philosophy, as well as studying some of the key thinkers in the history of philosophy, such as Plato, Aristotle, Descartes, Hume, Mill and Marx.
+During your degree programme, you will learn about cutting-edge debates in core areas of philosophy, such as ethics, metaphysics, theory of knowledge and political philosophy, as well as studying some of the key thinkers in the history of philosophy, such as Plato, Aristotle, Descartes, Hume, Mill and Marx.
 You will also develop your skills in reasoning and argumentation by studying formal logic and critical thinking.

 Philosophy Degree highlights

 Philosophy was ranked joint 1st in the UK for Research Intensity (Complete University Guide 2021).